 Absolutely.
 Air pollution levels can be as much as 100 times greater in a building than outdoors.
-The American Lung Association found that most people spend 90% of their time in a building, making it essential for homeowners to be knowledgeable about indoor air quality (IAQ) in Cocoa.
+The American Lung Association found that most people spend 90% of their time in a building, making it essential for homeowners to be knowledgeable about indoor air quality (IAQ) in Melbourne.

 Many standard household things contribute to inferior indoor air quality, like:

 - Chemicals used in carpet, furniture, upholstery and drapes

 The snug construction of today's homes also contributes greatly to inferior IAQ.
 Things like weather stripping and storm doors are designed to save on utility expenses.
 However, they also stop enough ventilation by keeping interior air in and outdoor air out.
 The consequence may be an increase of fumes in your house.

 Bad IAQ can be a direct or indirect trigger of various health troubles.
 Medical professionals have determined that up to half of all sicknesses are linked or aggravated by indoor air pollution.